 Winter B&Bs in Red Wing

-As one of Minnesota’s oldest cities and with a coveted location along the Mississippi River, this getaway with six B&Bs also draws visitors to see bald eagles, ski or hike regional trails, shop for antiques, and explore its heritage as home to Red Wing Shoes and Red Wing Pottery.
+Red Wing is one of Minnesota’s oldest cities and boasts a coveted location along the Mississippi River.
+With six B&Bs, the city draws visitors to see bald eagles, ski or hike regional trails, shop for antiques and explore its heritage through Red Wing Shoes and Red Wing Pottery.

 Round Barn Farm Bed & Breakfast